Can managed file transfer (MFT) in the cloud be as secure as on-premises?

 Thru is a provider of secure file transfer solutions with over 12 years of experience delivering cloud file transfer to enterprises without a single data breach.
 Based on multiple layers of security, Thru’s services run on a strategically designed architecture that protects data against intruders and malware in transit and at rest — whether on-premises or in the cloud.

-Because Thru places security and business continuity as a top priority, Thru partners with leading managed hosting provider, Rackspace, with data centers located in the US, Europe, Asia and Australia.
-Rackspace complies with various security certifications and ensures that Thru’s MFT Cloud is secured and maintained by highly qualified professionals providing:
+Because Thru places security and business continuity as a top priority, Thru has data centers located in the US, Europe, Asia and Australia.
+Our cloud provider complies with various security certifications and ensures that Thru’s MFT Cloud is secured and maintained by highly qualified professionals providing:

 - Physical monitoring 24/7/365 with strict access controls